geofloros/geoQuizServer/README.md

 The debugging methods implemented for the development of GeoQuiz application are:

 i.
 Try/Catch: mostly used when making a request to the server, to process a potential error message. ii.
-Utilizing console.log, known as “Brute Force Debugging” (Ellul, 2018): a particularly useful command to check intermediate results of the code and understand where the process works smoothly and where it fails.
+Utilizing console.log, known as “Brute Force Debugging”: a particularly useful command to check intermediate results of the code and understand where the process works smoothly and where it fails.
 The generated code has plenty of console log messages since they are very useful to monitor and understand the code in case of an upgrade. iii.
 Utilizing browser debugging tools: In combination with console log, when running the code, the console option in the browsers provides great assistance to make the code work functionally. iv.
 Server-side debugging: a similar concept with console log placed in multiple positions, with the difference that the message appears on the terminal window.
 It is helpful to understand which parts work properly and where the code has an error.
 v.
 Applying the code in the browser console: particularly useful to understand for instance the elements and properties of an object. vi.
-Another tool utilized for debugging, mostly for typing errors is JS Hint (JS Hint).
+Another tool utilized for debugging, mostly for typing errors is JS Hint (http://jshint.com). vii.
+Connecting the phone with the browser as demonstrated below.

+2.6.1.
+GeoQuiz Mobile

+Figure 1 presents the successful automatic load of PoIs.

+Figure 1: Phone-Browser Debugging: Successful load of PoIs Figure 2 presents the successful load of the menu bar.

+Figure 2: Phone-Browser Debugging: Successful load of Menu Bar

+Figure 3 presents the successful geolocation of the user’s position.
+Console log debugging is also demonstrated on the upper right side of the browser.

+Figure 3:  Phone-Browser Debugging: Successful track of user's location Figure 4 presents the beginning of the quiz.
+The minimum distance is more than 100 meters; therefore, an alert shows on the phone informing the user that is too far from UCL campus.

+Figure 4: Phone-Browser Debugging: Successful start of the quiz

+Figure 5 presents the incorporated User Guide of GeoQuiz Mobile.

+Figure 5: Phone-Browser Debugging: Successful load of User Guide 2.6.2.
+GeoQuiz Web

+Figure 6 presents the successful load of the map and the menu bar.

+Figure 6: Console-Browser Debugging: Successful load of the map and the menu bar

+Figure 7 presents the successful browsing of the form.

+Figure 7:Console-Browser Debugging: Successful browsing of the form Figure 8 presents the successful incorporation of the User Guide for the GeoQuizWeb.

+Figure 8: Console-Browser Debugging: Successful load of the User Guide

+2.6.3.
+Server

+Figure 9 presents an example of a successful load of PoIs from the server side.

+Figure 9: Terminal-Server Debugging: Successful "get" request of PoIs 2.7.
 Testing & Implementation

+In terms of testing, GeoQuiz Mobile is tested on all four PoIs by physically walking around and activating the application, returning the expected results.
+Similarly, GeoQuiz is tested by creating those PoIs using the relevant form.
+Lastly, server is tested by the capability of GeoQuiz Mobile to receive the selected PoIs and the by checking the population of PostgreSQL database with PoI data and user data.

 3. Dependencies